ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - **Last update time (UTC)** - the time of the last update.
 - **Is deleted** - specifies whether the tracked object is deleted.

 After the tracked object is deleted, the **EDO** information stays in the database for some time, but can be purged by cleanup processes.
-When the tracked object is deleted, the deletion user & time are stored in **Last update user** / **Time**.
+The deletion user & time are stored in **Last update user** / **Time**.

 ### Level 2 - track object changes

-In this level, the extensible data object is still updated, but for each modification, a new record is created in two tables:
+Here, the extensible data object is still updated, but for each modification, a new record is created in two tables:

 1. **@Systems.Core.ObjectChangesets** contains data about change-sets.